Table of Contents

 • Finance Teams: automate receipt processing for expense reports.

-• Accountants: extract structured data from receipts for bookkeeping.
+• Accountants: extract structured data from receipts for bookkeeping, including scanned paper receipts.

 • Small Business Owners: digitize paper receipts for tax preparation.